microsoft/azure-pipelines-extensions/README.md

 ## How to Build

-Ensure you have installed the node.js
+Ensure you have installed Node.js.
+Clone the repository, and go to the root folder of the repository and run the following commands.

     - npm install
     - gulp build